scottwedge/pythonVSCode/uitests/features/README.md

 * @insider
     * Used to ensure a particular feature/scenario runs only in VS Code Insiders.
 * @stable
-    * Used to ensure a particular feature/scenario runs only in VS Code Stableccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccc.
+    * Used to ensure a particular feature/scenario runs only in VS Code Stable.
 * @smoke
     * All smoke test related functionality.
 * @test